-If you’ve got a dog with hot spots, these are the 10 most important things you must know before doing anything else.
+If you’ve got hot spots on dogs, these are the 10 most important things you must know before doing anything else.

 What Are Dog Hot Spots?